Living On Campus

 • Resident Assistant or other Housing Officials

-• This online system can also be located on the westernwyoming.edu homepage under Consumer Information/Report a Concern or on your student portal page
+Reports can also be made through the online reporting system, accessible on the westernwyoming.edu homepage under Consumer Information/Report a Concern or on the student portal page.

-Western Wyoming Community College Wellbeing & Accessibility office
+Individuals seeking confidentiality are encouraged to contact the Western Wyoming Community College Wellbeing & Accessibility office:

-Disclosure to employees of the College Wellbeing & Accessibility while participating in counseling and under informed consent, will not initiate an investigation by the College against the student’s wishes.
+Disclosure to employees of the College Wellbeing & Accessibility office while participating in counseling and under informed consent will not initiate an investigation by the College against the student's wishes.
 Other referrals for confidential services are available upon request.

 Common Courtesy Expectations